jbuenaseda/linear-regression-project/README.md

 # 2019 Stack Overflow Survey Data Linear Regression Model Project
-This project aims to answer the question, "do different background of developers make an impact on their salary?"
+This project aims to answer the question, "do different backgrounds of developers make an impact on their salary?"

 ## Contents of this project repository: